apache/pulsar/faq.md

 The thing is that the unacked message tracker works at the partition level.
 So when timeout happens, it’s able to request redelivery for the messages and clear them from the queue when that happens.
 But if messages were already pushed into the shared queue, the “clearing” part will not happen.

 - a quick workaround is to increase the “ack-timeout” to a level in which timeout doesn’t occur in processing
-- another option is to reduce the receiver queue size, so that less messages are sitting in the queue
+- Another option is to reduce the receiver queue size, so that less messages are sitting in the queue.

 ### Can I use bookkeeper newer v3 wire protocol in Pulsar?
 How can I enable it?
 Currently, you cannot use bookkeeper v3 wire protocol in Pulsar.
 The broker is designed to use v2 protocol, and this is not configurable at the moment.